Toronto index falls as commodity-linked stocks weigh

-Canada’s main stock index fell on Monday, as a slide in commodity prices weighed on energy and mining shares, while investors focused on U.S. Federal Reserve’s meeting later this week.
+TORONTO: Canada’s main stock index fell on Monday, as a slide in commodity prices weighed on energy and mining shares, while investors focused on US Federal Reserve’s meeting later this week.

 “It’s a tough time for equity markets in general and ...
 Canada right now, with gold getting hammered and crude oil down again, it’s a rocky start to the month for Canadian stocks,” said Colin Cieszynski, chief market strategist at SIA Wealth Management.